erickyun/mpv/DOCS/man/options.rst

         doesn't support 10 bit or HDR encodings, so these limitations are unlikely to be relevant.

+        ``vaapi`` and ``d3d11va`` are safe.
+Enabling deinterlacing (or simply their respective post-processing filters) will possibly at least reduce color quality by converting the output to a 8 bit format.

         ``dxva2`` is not safe.
 It appears to always use BT.601 for forced RGB conversion, but actual behavior depends on the GPU drivers.
 Some drivers appear to convert to limited range RGB, which gives a faded appearance.